Tsukoyachi/notes/README.md

 # notes
-For TryHackMe and other thing I think
+For TryHackMe, Polytech and other thing I think
+- the TryHackMe Folder also include my todo-list for when I have time